Email Security

 3. Conduct regular, timely training for all employees.
 It’s critical that SMBs enlist their workforce as a primary line of cyber defense.
 Human error remains the biggest factor in a successful cyberattack.
 The only true antidote to risky behavior and poor cyber hygiene is regular security awareness training.
 Email and collaboration tools have become an easy way into a company’s networks, and cybercriminals are all too eager to exploit them.
 Educating employees about the latest social engineering and phishing techniques being deployed against organizations empowers them to identify common email red flags, for example.
 They also will know what to do when they encounter something suspicious.
 Remember: Everyone should participate — even and especially the CEO.

 4. Invest in identity management.
-As one CISO recently told us, “Identity is the new firewall.”
 Companies of all sizes have embraced hybrid and remote working and the cloud-based systems that make productivity software (such as email and collaboration tools) available anywhere.
-This focus has rendered perimeter-based protections – focused solely on detecting network intrusion – inadequate for a strong cyber defense.
-It’s still critical to safeguard networks, of course: More than eight out of 10 cybersecurity attacks are now enabled by stolen or compromised credentials, according to a recent report by Mimecast partner CrowdStrike.[1]
-Armed with these usernames and passwords acquired via credential harvesting, phishing, or social engineering, bad actors can enter a network through the front door, reset an individual’s user profile to add more access privileges, move around the network, and do all kinds of damage.
+This focus has rendered perimeter-based protections – focused solely on detecting network intrusion – inadequate for strong cyber and human risk defense.
+It’s still critical to safeguard networks, though.
+Armed with usernames and passwords acquired via credential harvesting, phishing, or social engineering, bad actors can enter a network through the front door, reset an individual’s user profile to add more access privileges, move around the network, and do all kinds of damage.
 Some proven best practices to mitigate this risk include requiring good password hygiene, implementing multifactor authentication, and implementing an identity access management (IAM) system, which, in conjunction with a secure email gateway, can block the exploits cybercriminals use to steal credentials.

 5. Back it up.
 The threat of ransomware persists and continues to evolve as cybercriminals adapt to overcome companies’ bolstered protections.
 Having a playbook (as described above) that can be put in action the moment a ransomware attempt is detected is crucial to minimizing impact, as is cybersecurity awareness training.
 Just as important is data backup and disaster recovery, particularly as ransomware gangs have expanded their focus on data stored in the cloud.
 The ability to restore data in a timely fashion is the key to minimizing the impact of ransomware and other types of cyberattacks.
 SMBs should invest in regular data backup and archiving for all of their important systems that not only deliver the required level of business continuity in the event of a cyberattack – but – because cybercriminals may specifically target backup data to prevent recovery, are themselves protected against an attack or other outage.
 SMBs should also review and test these backups on a regular basis.
 Commercial backup solutions and services can help SMBs protect their data crown jewels.